Every year, millions of people aged 65+ fall. In fact, 1 out of 4 older people falls each year.

 Put the tissue box and remote control on one side.

 Ask your senior to use one arm to pick up the larger object and move it across their body to the other side.
-Then, pick it up again and move it back to the starting point.
+Then, please pick it up again and push it back to the starting point.

-Brad also shows a few variations for this exercise: how to modify for an arm that’s weak from stroke, how to use a cane for extra balance, and how to make the exercise more challenging.
+Brad also shows a few variations for this exercise: how to modify it for an arm weakened by stroke, how to use a cane for extra balance, and how to make it more challenging.

 How many repetitions?
 Which side?